Responding when books are lost

 In Syria, where we’ve been working since 2018, we’ve provided 62,844 books to support children’s learning, support healthcare providers and help university students finish their education.

-And in Lebanon, where a deadly port explosion in Beirut destroyed numerous schools and libraries in 2020, we’re working to restore lost book collections.
+In Lebanon, where a deadly port explosion in Beirut destroyed numerous schools and libraries in 2020, we’re working to restore lost book collections.
 To date we’ve sent 54,887 books.
 These are already filling the shelves of libraries and schools as the city begins to recover.

 In all of these places and more, books provided thanks to our supporters are helping people to keep following their ambitions – and to feel greater hope for the future.